 Theorem 4.
-Let H be a graph with $|V_H| \leq 4$.
-Then SURJECTIVE H-COLOURING is NP-complete if some connected component of H is not loop-connected or is an irreflexive complete graph on at least three vertices, or $H \in \{C_4^, D, paw^\}$.
-Otherwise SURJECTIVE H-COLOURING is polynomial-time solvable.
+Let H be a graph with $|V_H| \le 4$.
+Then Surjective H-Colouring is NP-complete if some connected component of H is not loop-connected or is an irreflexive complete graph on at least three vertices, or $H \in \{C_4^, D, paw^\}$.
+Otherwise Surjective H-Colouring is polynomial-time solvable.

 Proof.
 Let H be a graph on at most four vertices.
-If H is a loop-connected forest (that is, every component of H is loop-connected) or H has a dominating reflexive vertex, then Vikas [17] showed that H-COMPACTION is in P. Hence, SURJECTIVE H-COLOURING is in P by Lemma 6.
+If H is a loop-connected forest (that is, every component of H is loop-connected) or H has a dominating reflexive vertex, then Vikas [22] showed that H-COMPACTION is in P. Hence, SURJECTIVE H-COLOURING is in P by Lemma 6.
 If H contains a component that is a non-loop-connected tree, then SURJECTIVE H-COLOURING is NP-complete by Lemmas 5 and 8.
 If H is an irreflexive non-bipartite graph, then SURJECTIVE H-COLOURING is NP-complete by Lemma 7.